-If you are interested, please send a detailed CV, a rough timetable of your intended stay, the areas you are interested in and details about your language skills to Dr. Richard Blossey.
+If you are interested, please send a detailed CV, a rough timetable of your intended stay, the areas you are interested in and details about your language skills to Dr. Afif Harb.
 He takes care of the Hannover Trauma Fellowship Program and will clarify further details.

-If you decide to apply for a clinical clerkship at our institution, you can send an informal letter of application either by mail or by Email to the following address:
+If you decide to apply for a clinical clerkship at our institution, you can send an informal letter of application either by post or by Email to the following address:

 Medizinische Hochschule Hannover

-In this letter, you should state the following points:
+In your letter you should state the following points:

 - Your name, age, institution, mailing and Email address

 - Time and duration of your proposed stay, if possible, exact period of time